-In this laid-back comedy, Wood Newton is a former pro American Football player who has retired and returned to his childhood home, the small town of Evening Shade, Arkansas.
-He's now the ...
-See full summary »
+In this laid-back comedy, Wood Newton (Burt Reynolds) is a former pro American Football player who has retired and returned to his childhood home, the small town of Evening Shade, Arkansas....

-In this laid-back comedy, Wood Newton is a former pro American Football player who has retired and returned to his childhood home, the small town of Evening Shade, Arkansas.
-He's now the coach of the local high school American Football team, which brings him in constant contact with the other residents of the town.Written by
+In this laid-back comedy, Wood Newton (Burt Reynolds) is a former pro American Football player who has retired and returned to his childhood home, the small town of Evening Shade, Arkansas.
+He's now the coach of the local high school football team with a long losing streak, which brings him in constant contact with the other residents of the town.Written by

 An underrated television program from the early years of the last decade which featured good stories, interesting subplots, and brilliant mixture of comedy and drama.
 Was Burt Reynolds's last time that he gave a good and consistent performance as an actor.
 Evening Shade(1990) is definitely better than any of the shows on NBC today which passes for quality television.
 Also contributing to the good acting was Charles Durning and Ossie Davis.
 One of my favorite shows from that time period that derserved to stay on air longer.

 11 of 13 people found this review helpful.